henrystanley/Quark/intro.md

     :> [ x y | 4 :nimblefish ] show print

 `eval` and `show` are basically inverse functions.
-The only catch is that `eval` doesn't just parse, it also calls its argument.
+The only slight difference is that `eval` doesn't just parse, but also calls its argument.
-We could (although we haven't) implement `call` like this:

-    :> [ show eval ] :call def

 I don't know if it's just me, but I think the ability to serialize and interpret arbitrary code is pretty darn cool.
 The implications for metaprogramming are reason enough to justify this slightly dangerous feature.
-For example, these functions are used in the standard library for things like type conversion.
+For example, these functions are used very easily for things like type conversion.

 Do note, by the way, that state can be affected by `eval`, but is not captured by `show`.
 By this I mean that you can define functions in `eval`, like this: